janis-commerce/lambda/README.md

 #### Process Errors Handling

-The `Handler` will throw exceptiosn during process stages (if erros occurs in `process` method), be carefull.
+The `Handler` will throw exception during process stages (if error occurs in `process` method), be careful.

 #### Retries